-Testimony before the Revenue Options, School Funding and Accountability Task Force, Oregon State Legislature, December, 2002 and on many other occasions to present
+Testimony before the Revenue Options, School Funding and Accountability Task Force, Oregon State Legislature, December, 2002 and legislative testimony on many other occasions

 "Fellowships and Grants for Independent Scholars from the National Endowment for the Humanities," session chair (Richmond, NC, National Coalition of Independent Scholars, October 2000)